This section discusses pain management for metastatic breast cancer (also called advanced or stage IV breast cancer).

 All but constipation may go away after a few days, but some of the side effects will need treatment

-Methadone can be dangerous if not taken exactly as prescribed
+Methadone can be very dangerous if not taken exactly as prescribed

-People may be worried about taking opioid medications because side effects or fear of addiction.
+People may worry about taking opioid medications, fearing side effects or addiction.
 However, when used as prescribed, these drugs can offer a great deal of pain relief and will not cause addiction.

 Regular use of opioids almost always causes side effects, especially constipation.
-Your health care provider can help you prevent or control these symptoms so you can continue these medications.
-If you are overly sleepy, you or your family should contact your provider right away.
+Your health care provider can help you prevent or control these symptoms so you can continue taking these medications.
+If you become overly sleepy, you or your family should contact your provider right away.

 Nausea and vomiting can occur after starting opioids, but these side effects tend to go away after a few days.
 If you have itching or a rash, it may be a sign of an allergic reaction to opioids.
 Tell your provider and he or she can change your medication.